edzaga/sql-course/sql-course-en/lectures/week3/lecture9.rst

 .. note::

-   It is posible to corrobórate the result by running: sql:´SELECT * FROM Apply;´ and cheked it manually.
+   It is possible to corroborate the result by running: sql:´SELECT * FROM Apply;´ and checked it manually.

 The query we have made in this example is possible to make it another way: